zenml-io/zenml/examples/mlflow_tracking/README.md

 # Run it on the sandbox

-ZenML has a sandbox environment that you can use to run your pipelines on a Kubernetes cluster.
-This sandbox is a free service that is provided by ZenML and is a great way to get started.
+ZenML offers a sandbox environment where you can effortlessly run your pipelines on a Kubernetes cluster.
+This complimentary service is an excellent starting point for users.

-This example can be run on the sandbox by simply running few commands.
-Read more about the sandbox [here](https://docs.zenml.io/user-guide/advanced-guide/sandbox). or go to the [sandbox page](https://sandbox.zenml.io/).
+You can execute this example in the sandbox by following a few simple commands.
+Learn more about the sandbox in the [official documentation](https://docs.zenml.io/user-guide/advanced-guide/sandbox), or visit the [sandbox homepage](https://sandbox.zenml.io/).

 # 📜 Learn more